-This unique half-day workshop will take place in a secondary school allowing you to immerse yourself in the school environment and learn first-hand the challenges and expectations of teachers and students.
+This unique half-day workshop will allow you to spend time thinking about activities which work in the school environment and learn first-hand the challenges and expectations of teachers and students.

 This course is designed to support you to prepare effectively for an upcoming engagement opportunity with a school.
 Please contact us if you would like assistance in finding an opportunity.

 Who is it for?

 This course is exclusively for Royal Society grant recipients with some public engagement experience who want to improve their ability to engage schools and their students with scientific research.

 - learn about techniques to make your schools engagement more meaningful and find out the best ways to build relationships with schools

 - develop a refined plan for delivering activities in schools connected to your research